-This course examines the rise of British power from the late 17th century to the mid 19th century.
+This course will examine the rise of British power from the late 17th century to the late 19th century.
 Between 1688 and 1815, few years passed when Britain was not doing one of the following: preparing for war; engaging in war; recuperating from war.
 By 1815 she had emerged as the preeminent power in the world, albeit one whose geopolitical influence was subject to certain notable limitations.
 The 19th century was the age of Pax Britannica.
-This course investigates the sources of British power - cultural, financial, commercial, industrial, maritime, political - as well as its ends and means.
-This counts toward the premodern requirement for the major and minor.
+We will seek to understand the sources of British power--cultural, financial, commercial, industrial, maritime, political - as well as its ends and means.
+If much will be said of strength and victory, this will not be to the exclusion of weakness and defeat.
+Inasmuch as British power can be comprehended only in relation to the power of other states, a comparative perspective will necessarily inform our investigation.
+This course fulfills the premodern requirement for the major and minor.
 Prerequisite: sophomore standing or permission of instructor.
 Offered every three years.